sammyf/ollimca/README.md

 Run ./install.sh

 update config.yaml with the relevant data.
 The chromadb and sqlite paths are just the name of the files created.
 They will be located in the 'db' directory.

 The default models should work even for people without GPU, but it will still be slow.
 Also : while moondream is a great and very small vision model *most of the time*, it has a small bug which makes it fail on some images.

+Do not forget to set an image viewer that should be started when an image is clicked.  (/usr/bin/gwenview if you are using KDE for example)

 Run ./start_server.sh to start the crawler webserver Open http://localhost:9706  to open the crawler's page.
 Enter a directory with images in it, press